smarty-php/smarty/docs/designers/language-basic-syntax/language-syntax-variables.md

 Template variables start with the \$dollar sign.
-They can contain numbers, letters and underscores, much like a [PHP variable](&url.php-manual;language.variables).
+They can contain numbers, letters and underscores, much like a [PHP variable](https://www.php.net/language.variables).
 You can reference arrays by index numerically or non-numerically.
 Also reference object properties and methods.